pzuraq/liquid-tether/tests/dummy/app/pods/docs/index/template.md

+Liquid Tether is built on [Liquid Fire](http://ember-animation.github.io/liquid-fire/) and [Tether.js](http://tether.io/).
+It's recommended that you first read the docs for these libraries so you understand their basic concepts.

 Liquid Tether v2 allows you to animate your components using the standard Liquid Fire DSL.
 Just add a `liquid-tether` component to your app, give it a class, and add animations in your `transitions.js` file.